hyper-expanse/dotfiles/variants/personal-desktop.md

 Packages:
 * libdvdcss2: To allow applications to access some of the more advanced features of the DVD format.

-## IRC

-### Nick Registration

-Another feature of some IRC servers, and service providers, is the ability to register a nickname such that it becomes the property of the person who registered it.
-To register a nickname with Freenode, following these instructions: http://freenode.net/faq.shtml#registering

 ## Space - OPTIONAL